featurist/Bounce.Config/README.md

     > bounce configure /env http://internal/myproject/staging.json

 And you'll see a `web.config` with all the right things in it.
+If you're writing an exe, you should see `bin\Debug\myprogram.exe.config` too.

 # Api